Lake Doctoral Dissertation Fellowship

-- Executive summary: No longer than 15 pages summarizing your topic and its relevance for the understanding of an important question(s) or issue(s) related to religion and philanthropy or faith and giving.
+- Fellowship Proposal: In your proposal of no more than 7 pages (double-spaced, 12-point font), articulate the thesis of your dissertation, summarizing the argument, methodology, and current findings.
+In addition, discuss the relevance and contribution of your topic for the understanding of an important question(s) or issue(s) related to religion and philanthropy/faith and giving.
 Please write this executive summary so that scholars outside of your discipline would not have difficulty comprehending your proposal.

-- A selected bibliography: No longer than two pages, double-spaced, indicating the major theoretical, practical and critical works that bear on your dissertation.
+- A selected bibliography: Compile a curated Bibliography (2-3 pages, double-spaced) indicating the major theoretical, practical and critical works that bear on your dissertation.
 This means you should include those works that most clearly demonstrate your command of the scholarship necessary to write the proposed dissertation.
 In most cases this will already be part of your proposal.

 - A timetable: Detailing your chapter outline, your progress to date, and your schedule for the fellowship year.
 It should be no longer than one page, double-spaced.

-- Three letters of recommendation: One from your dissertation director and two from faculty members familiar with your work.
+- Two letters of recommendation: One from your dissertation director and another from a faculty member familiar with your work.
 Share this link with recommenders to upload letters.

 - Official or Unofficial Transcript from the graduate school which will award the Ph.D. degree.
 Transcripts must be uploaded along with the other documents.

 “The Lake Doctoral Dissertation Fellowship was a tremendous boost to my studies.
 Their financial support allowed me to do field research in Africa and write a much stronger dissertation than I otherwise could have done.
 And my association with the institute has introduced me to a new network of practitioners and scholars.
 I’m very grateful for the Lake Institute’s support of my work.”